farmOS/farmOS/docs/hosting/migration.md

 Follow the steps below to migrate your farmOS 1.x data to farmOS 2.x:

 1. Install farmOS 2.x.
-2. Install the farmOS modules you intend to use (this will determine what data is migrated).
+2. Install the farmOS modules you intend to use at `/farm/settings/modules` (this will determine what data is migrated).
+If you have any community modules installed in 1.x be sure to download and install 2.x versions.
 3. Add farmOS 1.x database connection info to `settings.php`:

         $databases['migrate']['default'] = [